Up to 60% off sofas & mattresses — limited‑time deals.

 Removable, machine-washable cover

-Low seat height can be tiring for knees
+Low seat height can be hard on knees

 Polyester cover can feel warm in long sessions

-Deep seat may need lumbar pillow for upright work
+Deep seat may need a lumbar pillow for upright work

 Details